loafey/master-thesis/Thesis/2.0. Background/Compilation Targets.typ

 be expected.
 You not only have to target different assembly languages for different CPU architectures, you will also have to cater to the operating system you are targeting.
-For instance, on a \*nix based operating system, you can almost always rely upon some implementation of the C Standard Library (libc), be it glibc or musl, or system calls if more power is needed.
+For instance, on a \*nix based operating system, you can almost always rely on some implementation of the C Standard Library (libc), be it glibc or musl, or system calls if more power is needed.
 This does not apply to operating systems such as Windows however,